custom-components/pyscript/docs/reference.rst

 modules, apps or scripts that import a module if ``global_ctx`` was set to a module).

 If you want to manually reload all scripts, apps and modules, set ``global_ctx`` to ``*`` when you call ``pyscript.reload``.
-Alternatively, the ``Reload`` option under pyscript in the in the Configuration -> Integrations page will always do a full reload.
+Alternatively, the ``Reload`` option from the overflow menu (button with three dots) next to pyscript in the Settings -> Devices & services -> Integrations page will always do a full reload.

 Any function definitions, services and triggers in the reloaded files are re-created.
 Jupyter sessions are not affected.
-Any currently running functions (ie, functions that have been triggered and are actively executing Python code or waiting inside ``task.sleep()`` or ``task.wait_until()``) are not stopped on reload - they continue to run until they finish (return).
-You can terminate these running functions too on reload if you wish by calling ``task.unique()`` in the script file preamble (ie, outside any function definition), so it is executed on load and reload, which will terminate any running functions that have previously called ``task.unique()`` with the same argument.
+Any currently running functions (i.e., functions that have been triggered and are actively executing Python code or waiting inside ``task.sleep()`` or ``task.wait_until()``) are not stopped on reload - they continue to run until they finish (return).
+You can terminate these running functions too on reload if you wish by calling ``task.unique()`` in the script file preamble (i.e., outside any function definition), so it is executed on load and reload, which will terminate any running functions that have previously called ``task.unique()`` with the same argument.